jendastovik/unit-1/Project/readme.md

 | 6       | Edit text visualisation  | To save all most of the texts into txt. files                                            | 15min         | Sep 20                 | C         |

 # Criteria C: Development
+All the functions are commented in the code in files operations.py and project.py

 ## Login System
 My client requires a system to protect the private data.
 I thought about using a login system to accomplish this requirement using a if condition and the open command to work with a csv file.
 The csv file contains the username and password of the user.
 The code is the following: